-Many of the mothers believe that having a disability has benefited their ability to be a parent.
+Many of the mothers believe that having a disability has helped them be a parent.

-- "Obtaining cooperation from my kids is a huge focus.
+- "[Getting] cooperation from my kids is a huge focus.
 I can't just wrestle them into doing what I want." - "My strength comes from recognizing my own limits.
-I see so many able-bodied parents who ignore theirs." - "Our family is also more collaborative [than some I see].
+I see so many able-bodied parents who ignore theirs." - "Our family [works together more than some I see].
 We all pitch in.
 Gender roles aren't restrictive either."